 Overview of the AGPT program

-Last revised: 18 Dec 2024
+Last revised: 15 Dec 2025

-For registrars in the 2025 AGPT program and earlier cohorts this includes mandatory hospital rotations (medicine, surgery, emergency medicine and paediatrics) in the five years prior.
-For registrars in the 2026 AGPT program or later cohorts that includes Australian Medical Council Postgraduate Year 2 certification (or equivalent experience as per the AGPT Registrar Handbook: Assessment of readiness for general practice) as well as satisfactory demonstration of paediatric competency in the five years prior.
+To be eligible to start general practice terms, registrars must have successfully completed at least two years of hospital terms in accredited Australian or New Zealand hospitals as a foundation for general practice training and to develop an understanding of the integration of primary and secondary care.
+For registrars in the 2025 AGPT Program and earlier cohorts this includes mandatory hospital rotations (medicine, surgery, emergency medicine and paediatrics) in the five years prior.
+For registrars in the 2026 AGPT Program or later cohorts this includes general registration, further hospital experience (refer to the AGPT Registrar Handbook: Assessment of readiness for general practice) and satisfactory demonstration of paediatric competence in the five years prior.
+Some registrars may apply for recognition of prior learning experience (RPLE) for hospital time previously completed and start their AGPT Program in general practice.
+Without RPLE a registrar starts their training in hospital.

 Advertising